Mental Health Awareness Week 2023

 You may think such initiatives won’t benefit small businesses and would be too expensive to implement.

 You’d be wrong.
-Let’s see why it is both affordable and hugely beneficial to implement health and wellbeing initiatives in the workplace.
+Let’s see why it is both affordable and hugely beneficial to implement health and wellbeing initiatives.

 So what is wellbeing and why is it important?
 The term is quite broad, so we should look at it from an employer or HR perspective.
 It can cover an employee’s: